 - To make glaze, mix all glaze ingredients in a bowl till combined.

-- Pour over the cooled cake and enjoy
+- Drizzle over the cooled cake and enjoy!

 - Preheating the oven helps the cake begin to cook immediately and helps with rise.

-- If you don’t have fresh lemons or store bought lemon juice, use 2 teaspoons of lemon extract instead of 1 stated in the recipe.
+- If you don’t have fresh lemons you can use store bought lemon juice.

 - You can substitute almond meal in this recipe but be aware that there would be a difference in texture but still delicious.